openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 Data Modeling Standards - The most basic and standard design principles for data modeling.
-These standards must be adhered to when creating new models or updating existing models in the edX ecosystem.
+These standards must be adhered to when creating new models or updating existing models in the OpenedX ecosystem.

 IDA - “Independently Deployed Application”.
 Similar to a microservice or stand alone application.